likeoojh/MLTemplate/README.md

-# About
+# MLTemplate

-This is a small template for ML. \
+This is a small template for ML.
-Please leave bug report or request in [Issues](https://github.com/RektPunk/MLTemplate/issues).

 # Getting Started